dekorateio/dekorate/assets/design.md

 | AddAzureFileVolume            | PodSpec        | Add an Azure File volume to the Pod spec.              |

 #### Why do we need both Configurators and Decorators?

+There are two main reasons:

+- decoupling configuration sources from manifest generation logic
+- working on a simplified representation of the model

+##### Decoupling configuration sources from manifest generator logic

+There are multiple configuration sources that contribute to the actual configuration that will be used for manifest generation:

+- Annotations
+- Property configuration
+- Framework artifacts
+- Defaults

+Instead of coupling all those sources with the manifest generation logic, it is preferable to limit their scope to the creation of the config object.
+So pratctically we are having two main processing phases:

+- configuration creation
+- manifest generation

+Since, the config objects themselves are fluent buildable objects, that support the visitor pattern it felt natural to use it.
+To distinguish between visitors that are acting on configuration vs visitors that are acting on the generated manifests we have `Configurator` and `Decorator` classes respectively.

+##### Using a simplified model representation where it makes sense

 The kubernetes `model` is very complex and deeply nested object structure and for a good reason: `It needs to fit to every signle deployment use case out there.`
 The deployment of a java application though is something more concrete and can be described by something simpler than the actual model.